boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ### NRP ID in SRv6

 {{?I-D.liu-spring-nrp-id-in-srv6-segment}} specifies an approach to encode the NRP ID in the SRH.
 This ID is used by intermediate IPv6 routers to identify the NRP to be used for forwarding.
+The encoding of the NRP ID in an IPv6 address is variable; an instruction is thus needed to help identifyint the NRP-ID position (e.g., low 16 bits).

 ### NRP Selector in MPLS Network Actions